Dr. Joseph Little

 Over the years, Dr. Little's work has appeared in a variety of journals, including Rhetoric Society Quarterly, Technical Communication Quarterly, Alberta Journal of Educational Research, Journal of Technical Writing and Communication, The Antigonish Review, Saint Katherine Review, and Sacred Journey.
 He has co-authored one book, Reference Guide to Writing Across the Curriculum, published by Parlor Press.

 Every January and again in March, he and his friend Sam lead a dozen adventure-seekers on an eight-day backpacking trip in the highlands of Guatemala.
-While both trips have the same itinerary, the March trip is reserved for NU undergraduate students whereas the January trip is open to the entire Western New York and Southern Ontario community including NU graduate students, NU alumni, and parents of NU students.
-So if mountains and Mayan culture and spontaneous spirituality do it for you, be sure to stop by his office or email him for an application.
+The March trip is reserved for NU undergraduate students, whereas the January trip is open to the entire Western New York and Southern Ontario community including NU graduate students, NU alumni, and parents of NU students.
+So if mountains and spontaneous spirituality do it for you, be sure to stop by his office or email him for an application.